Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Experiments

-Two convolution sub-sampling layers with kernel size 3*3 and stride 2 is used in the front of the encoder, namely 4 times sub-sampling in total.
-For encoder, we use 12 SChunk-Transformer or SChunk-Conformer layers with 4 multi-head self attention.
-For the Attention Decoder, we use 6 transformer layers with 4 multihead attention.
-Both SChunk-Transformer and SChunk-Conformer use 256 attention dimension and 2048 feed forward dimension.
-Accumulating grad is also used to stabilize training, and we update parameters every four steps.
-Attention dropout, feed forward dropout and label smoothing regularization are applied in each encoder and decoder layer in order to prevent over-fitting.
-We use Adam optimizer and transformer learning rate schedule with 25000 warm-up steps to train these models for 80 epochs, and get our final model by averaging the top 20 best models which have the lowest loss on the dev set at the training.
+We implement models using the WeNet toolkit\cite{Yao21_wenet} and verify on two NVIDIA Gefore RTX 3090 GPUs (24G).
+For most hyper-parameters, we follow the recipes of WeNet.
+(FBank) splice 3-dimensional pitch computed on 25ms window with 10ms shift as input feature.
+And speed perturbation with 0.9, 1.0, and 1.1 are done to get 3-fold data.
+SpecAug\cite{ParkSpecAug19} is applied with 2 frequency masks with a maximum frequency mask (F = 50), and 2-time masks with a maximum time mask(T = 50).
+Two convolution sub-sampling layers with kernel size $3\times3$ and stride 2 are used as the frontend.
+A stack of 4 heads SChunk-Transformer or SChunk-Conformer layers (12 by default) is used as the encoder.
+We use a CTC decoder and an Attention decoder of 6 transformer layers with 4 heads.
+The attention dimension is 256 and the feed forward dimension is 2048.
+Accumulating grad is used to stabilize training which updates every 4 steps.
+Attention dropout, feed forward dropout, and label smoothing regularization are applied in each encoder and decoder layer to prevent over-fitting.
+We use the Adam optimizer with the peak learning rate of 0.002 and transformer schedule to train these models for 80 epochs (batch size and warm-up steps are decided based on the memory usage of a model, set to 40 and 25000 by default).
+And get the final model by averaging the top 20 best models with the lowest loss on the dev set in the training stage.

-\subsection{Baseline systems}
+\subsection{Baseline Systems}

-We implement non-overlap conventional chunk-wise Transformer (Chunk-Transformer, C-T) and chunk-wise Conformer (Chunk-Conformer, C-C) using WeNet as the baseline systems.
-Since we use the same framework, the only difference between chunk based models and shifted chunk based ones is whether using the shifted chunk mechanism.
-As a ablation study, we can see whether the proposed solution can provide performance gains or not.
-We take U2\cite{zhang2020unified_arxiv} as another baseline system, and compare its accuracy and time cost with our models.